hybridink/hybrid.ink/submit/anthologies/small-loves/index.md

     Additionally, we will be looking for black-and-white art to complete the anthology, with the goal of at least one image per story.
 A separate call will be made for this down the line.
     {% include nope.html %}

+Submission rating
+:   G--PG --- this anthology will be read by teens and young adults, so please keep that in mind

 Submission length
 :   200-2,000 words --- 2,000 is a hard upper limit, but if you feel like you will wind up with less than 200 words, do let us know.